o3de/sig-build/rfcs/rfc-bld-20230302-1-3p-development.md

 3. The build step uses a Github Action to execute a build script (currently the `[build_packages.py](https://github.com/o3de/3p-package-scripts/blob/main/o3de_package_scripts/build_package.py)` script but can be agnostic), which will consume a primary metadata file for each platform
     1. This primary metadata file will be part of contribution prior to the build (currently the [`package_build_host_list_<platform>.json`](https://github.com/o3de/3p-package-source/blob/main/package_build_list_host_windows.json) file), which will define custom steps specific to each package
     2. The package source path could include **`PackageInfo.json`**, a metadata file containing package version and licenses, but one can be generated as part of the build
 4. If the build step succeeds, a separate Github Actions step will create the OCI image from the output, then upload it to Github Packages.
+This will be contained inside the contributor's Github account if forked.
 A download location and hash of the package will be generated in the build output.
-5. To allow a developer to consume their own packages, they would add the Github Packages CDN URL in [cmake/3rdPartyPackages.cmake](https://github.com/o3de/o3de/blob/development/cmake/3rdPartyPackages.cmake#L32) or add to the **`LY_PACKAGE_SERVER_URLS`** environment variable
+5. To allow a developer to consume their own packages, they would add the Github Packages CDN URL for their fork in [cmake/3rdPartyPackages.cmake](https://github.com/o3de/o3de/blob/development/cmake/3rdPartyPackages.cmake#L32) or add to the **`LY_PACKAGE_SERVER_URLS`** environment variable

 $~$